etianen/django-s3-storage/README.rst

     # The S3 bucket used to store static files.
     AWS_S3_BUCKET_NAME_STATIC = ""

+    # The S3 calling format to use to connect to the static bucket.
+    AWS_S3_CALLING_FORMAT_STATIC = "boto.s3.connection.OrdinaryCallingFormat"

     # Whether to enable querystring authentication for static files.
     AWS_S3_BUCKET_AUTH_STATIC = False